-International Academic Credentials with Transfer Credits: Applicants who attended postsecondary institutions outside of the United States are required to have their transcript(s) evaluated by World Education Services (WES), our preferred provider, or by another member of the National Association of Credit Evaluation Services (NACES).
+International Academic Credentials with Transfer Credits: Applicants who attended postsecondary institutions outside of the United States are required to have their transcript(s) evaluated by World Education Services (WES) or by another member of the National Association of Credit Evaluation Services (NACES).
 A course-by-course evaluation must be prepared for each transcript.
 In the absence of an evaluation, the Admission Committee will do its best to render a decision.
 Please note: In some cases, a review cannot be made without an evaluation, and a committee decision will be delayed.

 If using WES, visit www.wes.org for instructions and to begin the application process.
 The “Required Documents” section will explain what to send.
 If you request your report online, search for “The New School” when selecting our institution.
 WES will send your completed evaluation directly to The New School.